 There are many people without whom Adele Dejak The Brand would be just but a dream.
 Currently AD has a team of 12 full-time workers and 4 part-time workers.

 Tina, Edna, Brian, Dennis, James, Clinton, Mwangi, Jackson, Christine, Esther & Dominque.

 We also work closely with external tailors; jewellery makers and artisans and they are on standby when we get large orders.
 We have a Zero discrimination policy that ensures equal opportunity.
 Fair compensation for staff and all stakeholders.
 Safe and conducive work environment.
 NO child labour is used at any point of our operations or from where we source from.

 As aforementioned, our jewellery is upcycled and recycled.
 All our raw material suppliers are thoroughly vetted to ensure ethics and traceability.
 We continuously work towards zero waste at the workshop.
 Furthermore, we make long lasting pieces so that they have less negative impact on the environment.

 Our Corporate Social Responsibility aims to create job opportunities and additional income outside the company, while keeping important networks of artisans working for the company on full time contracts or monthly incomes.

-We have worked with UNHCR Australia since the end of 2013.
-The project involves working with refugees in the Kakuma camp to produce keyrings for UNHCR donors.
-We train people in Kakuma to produce the pieces to earn money usually to educate their families.
+We have worked with UNHCR Australia in the past.
+The project involved working with refugees in the Kakuma camp to produce keyrings for UNHCR donors.
+In the past we trained refugees in Kakuma to produce the pieces to earn money usually to educate their families.